matanew1/ParkingPark/README.md

 ## Features

-- **Real-time Space Monitoring:** Track available parking spaces in real-time.
+- **Find the Closest Parking**: Users can quickly locate the nearest available parking spaces using real-time data, making it easier to find parking in busy areas.
+- **View All Parking Status**: Displays the status of all nearby parking spaces, showing which spots are available or occupied in real-time, helping users make informed decisions.
-- **Booking Management:** Users can book parking spaces in advance.
+- **Booking Management**: Users can reserve parking spaces in advance through a user-friendly interface, ensuring they have a spot when needed.
-- **Admin Dashboard:** Manage parking facility, view reports, and control access.
+- **Admin Dashboard**: Administrators can manage the parking facility, view comprehensive reports, monitor space usage, and control user access from a centralized dashboard.
-- **User Authentication:** Secure login system for users and administrators.
+- **User Authentication**: Secure login system for both users and administrators, ensuring that only authorized individuals can access and manage the system.
-- **Responsive Design:** Accessible on both desktop and mobile devices.
+- **Responsive Design**: The system is designed to be accessible and functional on desktop and mobile devices, providing a seamless experience across different platforms.

 ## Technologies